Grand Daphne itinerary B - 5 days

 AM: GENOVESA: PRINCE PHILLIP´S STEPS

-PM: DARWIN BAY
+PM: GENOVESA: DARWIN BAY

 DAY 4: TUESDAY

-AM: SANTIAGO ISLAND: SULLIVAN BAY
+AM: SANTIAGO: SULLIVAN BAY

 DAY 5: WEDNESDAY